Caroline is a corporate governance specialist with cross-sector experience advising both listed and private companies.

 Caroline is an associate in our corporate governance advisory team.
 During her time at Herbert Smith Freehills she has played an integral part in advising many of our key clients on high profile and strategic governance matters.
+She is named as a "Rising Star" for corporate governance in the International Financial Law Review 2022.

 Caroline offers commercial and pragmatic advice, having undertaken two secondments to the Legal and Company Secretariat team of Hammerson plc (including during its 2020 £550m rights issue and disposal of VIA Outlets for €300m), as well as having spent a year on secondment to the Mergers & Acquisitions team at global insurance broker Willis Towers Watson.